 - Replication Using this node you can add multiple console instances to the replication console list and perform the data replication from source consoles to the local one.
 For more information, see Full replication and Consolidating backup registration data. - Backup Agent Management.
 Provides a central location for managing Backup Agent on computers added to Computer Collections.
 You can use this node to discover all preinstalled instances of Backup Agent and to manually install, uninstall, or update the agent on computers in Computer Collections (such as domain controllers and AD LDS (ADAM) hosts).
-For more information, see Managing Backup Agent. - Storage Using this node you can create and manage secondary storage locations such as Secure Storage and Cloud Storage.
-Computer collections can be configured to copy backups to secondary storage locations after creation and saving to remote and local storage, see Secure Storage Server and Cloud Storage. - Computer Collections.
+For more information, see Managing Backup Agent. - Computer Collections.
 Contains a list of user-defined collections of computers.
 When you select a collection in the console tree, the details pane displays a list of all members of that collection.
 For more information, see Using Computer Collections. - Active Directory.
 Contains nodes representing the forests and AD LDS (ADAM) configuration sets to which the Recovery Manager Console is currently connected.
-You can browse forests and AD LDS (ADAM) configuration sets for computers and AD LDS (ADAM) instances, respectively. - To add a forest to the list, select Active Directory, and then, on the Action menu, click Connect to Forest. - To add an AD LDS (ADAM) configuration set to the list, select Active Directory, and then, on the Action menu, click Connect to AD LDS (ADAM). - Sessions.
+You can browse forests and AD LDS (ADAM) configuration sets for computers and AD LDS (ADAM) instances, respectively.

+- To add a forest to the list, select Active Directory, and then, on the Action menu, click Connect to Forest. - To add an AD LDS (ADAM) configuration set to the list, select Active Directory, and then, on the Action menu, click Connect to AD LDS (ADAM). - Sessions.
 Contains a list of all backup-creation sessions performed by RMAD.
 When you select a session in the console tree, the details pane reports information about that session, such as whether backups were successfully created during the session. - Backups.
-Contains a list of the Active Directory backups, AD LDS (ADAM) and BMR backups registered in the backup registration database of RMAD.
+Contains a list of the Active Directory backups, AD LDS (ADAM) backups registered in the backup registration database of RMAD.
 When you select Active Directory or AD LDS (ADAM) under the Backups node, the details pane displays a list of all registered AD backups or AD LDS (ADAM) backups respectively.